-RabbitMQ.
-There is a limit to the number of parallel spouts that we can run due to the number of topics created per channel.
-The following gives an upper bound on how many spouts we can run when RabbitMQ brokers are used:
+RabbitMQ: There is a limit to the number of parallel spouts that we can run due to the number of topics created per channel.
+The following gives an upper bound on how many spouts we can run when RabbitMQ brokers are used.

-Shared channels: number of parallel spouts \leq number of gateways.
+Shared Channels: No of parallel spouts \leq No of gateways Exclusive Channels: No of parallel spouts \leq No of channels

-Exclusive channels: number of parallel spouts \leq number of channels.
+Figure 4 RabbitMQ Exclusive Channels & Storm

-In general, we cannot do parallel reads from a topic due to the ordering constraints.
-Figure 3 shows how exclusive channels created by a driver named sensor_01 are connected to the Storm topology.
-Here, the Storm topology runs only one instance for each spout reading from channel_01 and channel_02.
+In general we cannot do parallel reads from a topic due to the ordering constrains.
+Figure 4 shows how exclusive channels created by a driver named sensor_01 are connected to the storm topology.
+Here, the storm topology runs only one instance for each spout reading from channel_01 and channel_02.
 Because we have 8 channels in 4 instances of the drivers, we need 8 topics in the broker.
 Since we only have 2 spouts and 2 bolts in the topology, each spout is connected to 2 topics and each bolt is communicating with 2 topics.
-Figure 4 shows the same scenario with shared channels.
-In this case, we only have 4 topics because the two drivers deployed in the same gateway are using the same topics.
+Figure 5 shows the same scenario with shared channels.
+In this case we only have 4 topics because the two drivers deployed in the same gateway are using the same topics.